-The viscosity of the undiluted collagen solution is very high.
+The viscosity of the undiluted collagen solution is high.
 Handle the undiluted collagen with pipets for high viscosity solutions only.
 Among others, we recommend Eppendorf Visco Tips or Gilson Microman E.

-Upon arrival, make sure the solution is completely thawed before aliquoting.
-Optionally, store the collagen solution at 4°C and aliquote within 48 hours.
+Upon arrival, store the collagen solution at 4 °C and aliquote within 48 hours.

 - 1. Remove the solution from the vial and transfer to a centrifuge tube.
 Use a pipet for high viscosity solutions.
-Do not mind air bubbles at this point. - Mix well by pipetting the solution up and down.
+Do not mind air bubbles at this point. - 2.
+Mix well by pipetting the solution up and down.
 This ensures creating a homogeneous solution by shear-thinning.
 Do not vortex.
 Vortexing does not mix viscous solutions well.
 Do not mind air bubbles at this point. - 3.
 Spin down the centrifuge tube at 200 × g for 2 min to remove all air bubbles. - Aliquot into one time use aliquotes using appropriate volumes.
-Optionally, dilute in 17.5 mM acetic acid before aliquoting.
+Optionally, dilute in 0.1 M acetic acid before aliquoting.
 Mix well. - 5.
-Freeze aliquots or diluted solutions immediately.
+Store the aliquotes at $2^{\circ}C 8^{\circ}C$.

-CAUTION - Do not use partially thawed solutions.
+CAUTION - Do not freeze the collagen solution.